instructure/CanvasKit/README.md

 ## CanvasKit by Instructure iOS

+***
+CanvasKit is a Work in Progress—the architecture is still prone to change and not all off the API endpoints are implemented.
+***

 CanvasKit is a library that will help you integrate your own third party app with [Canvas by Instructure](https://instructure.com/).

 CanvasKit is built on the [Canvas API](https://canvas.instructure.com/doc/api/index.html).
 CanvasKit is designed to allow for great flexibility while providing an easy to use interface.
 You can use CanvasKit to build apps for open source versions of Canvas as well as instances hosted by Instructure.